johnsonmkevin/PokeMon-Memory-Game/README.md

 We have developed a game that fetches data from an API, and displays the data dynamically in order to create a game experience.

 Players have to type their name in order to unlock the start game functionality.
 When 8 card matches are achieved the counter will stop and the player time will be registered in local Storage.
+Thou we do not make use of an external database, this application is scalable and could be something we implement in the future.

 ## GitHub collaboration